Getting Your Home Ready for a Spring Sale

 Brighten It Up You want your home to feel bright and cheery, not dark and dreary.
 If you have dark painted walls, repaint with light neutral colors to brighten up the space.
 Replace any burnt out light bulbs.
 Keep the blinds and curtains open to let the light in.
 You may also want to brighten up the place with a splash of Spring color.
 Place some bright yellow daffodils or another spring favorite in vases strategically throughout the home.

 Xavier De Buck, a top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties, shares his knowledge and expertise by assisting buyers and sellers in achieving their life-long dreams of owning property.

-As a home seller, there are so many questions which are running through your head: is my house in the best presentable condition?
+As a home seller, there are so many questions that are running through your head: is my house in the best presentable condition?
 Are there any urgent repairs I need to make sure to get done before going onto the market?
 How will I possibly keep this house neat and tidy during the last-minute buyer viewings, with my kids running around like crazy?
 Will my nightmare neighbor be a problem during the home selling process?